Reading about installing or updating Manager on macOS takes longer than doing either.

 Regardless of which installation option is chosen, all versions will call data from the same data file, so no further action is required to access accounting data.

-The first time Manager is launched after updating, the same internet download warning that appeared after initial installation may show again.
-As before, click Open.
+The first time Manager is launched after updating, the same security warning that appeared after initial installation may show again.
+Proceed as described above.

 Updates of Manager can access and use older data files.
 But sometimes they modify the database structure.
 So once you have opened a business with a newer version, problems might arise if the same business is opened with an older version.
 If, for any reason, you need to return to an older version of Manager, restore the business from a backup file that predates the update.

 Subscribe to our newsletter and get exclusive product updates you won't find anywhere else straight to your inbox.